 Aquifers are natural underground reservoirs where water is stored.
 They fill up from rainwater that percolates down through sand and soil.
 The water contained in an aquifer is called groundwater.
 The source of much of Florida’s drinking water and the crystal clear water bubbling up in artesian springs is the Floridan Aquifer, nature’s underground water storage system.
 But to understand the Floridan Aquifer, we must first understand what an aquifer is and why it’s referred to as “the lifeblood of springs”.

-Spaces in the rock, sand, or gravel hold the water in storage until it naturally flows out of the ground at a spring or is pumped out of the ground via a drilled well.
-Since most of the water human’s use in Florida (about 90%) comes from these groundwater aquifers, it is important to understand how we can conserve and protect this valuable resource.
+Spaces in the rock, sand, or gravel hold water in storage until it naturally flows out of the ground at a spring or is pumped out of the ground through a well.
+Since the majority of water extracted for human use in Florida (about 90%) comes from the Floridan aquifer, it is important to understand how we can conserve and protect this valuable resource.

 The largest aquifer in the southeastern U.S. is the Floridan Aquifer System, approximately 100,000 square miles in extent and underlying all of Florida and portions of Alabama, Georgia and South Carolina (see map below).
 Though the Floridan Aquifer is large, it isn’t the largest aquifer in the world.
 It is, however, one of the most productive aquifers in the world!
 It is estimated that there are over a trillion gallons of water stored in the Floridan Aquifer.

 Some caves inside the Floridan Aquifer are so large that cave divers are able to access and travel through them for many miles underground.
 The above picture shows a cathedral sized room that could easily hold an airplane!
 The Floridan Aquifer consists of thousands of feet of carbonate stone that is penetrated by a vast web of interconnected conduits, caves, and cracks that store and transfer water underneath our feet.